Canon G7 X Mark II versus Canon T6i

 |Canon T5i (⇒ lft | rgt)||APS-C||17.9||5184||3456||1080/30p||21.7||11.2||681||61|

-Apart from body and sensor, cameras can and do differ across a variety of features.
+Apart from body and sensor, cameras can and do differ across a range of features.
 For example, the T6i has an optical viewfinder, which can be very useful when shooting in bright sunlight.
 In contrast, the G7X Mark II relies on live view and the rear LCD for framing.
 The adjacent table lists some of the other core features of the Canon G7 X Mark II and Canon T6i along with similar information for a selection of comparators.
-If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.
+If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

 |Canon T6i (⇒ lft)||optical||no||3.0||1040||swivel||YES||4000||5.0||12||no|